Parameters

 Data requests with

-property.
-The API only supports single-string paths and numeric 1
+projection property.
+The API only supports single-string paths and numeric 1/0 syntax.

 // Mixing inclusions & exclusions is only allowed with _id because it is always implicitly included